TheCoronas/FakeNews/README.md

 ## How To Run
 To run the game from Unity, navigate to: `Assets>Scenes>Menus>Menu Scenes>start_screen`.
 From here, create an account, sign in, and start playing the game.

+A full list of required assets, along with references is located within `Assets>Scripts>Resources.cs`.
+These are all from the Unity Asset Store, and will need to be downloaded and extracted into the `Assets` folder prior to running the game.

 ### Admin Functions
 For demonstration purposes, some additional functionality was implemented.
 This was only implemented to speed up demonstration and for debugging, and not for base game functionality.
 - `[` is used to immediately navigate to the previous level